tgdev/generator-inuit/README.md

 Saying no to grunt will generate a basic watch file to watch for Sass changes via the command line

-### Object/Abstration loading
+### Inuit Objects & Abstractions
-Choose which inuit objects you want to use in your project or, just hit enter to skip this step and choose them later.
+Choose which inuit objects/abstractions you want to use in your project.
+To skip this step, simply press enter as these can be configured manually once your project has been generated via the _vars.scss file.

 ### Sass module subgenerator
 Create new Sass modules from the command line and let the generator automatically create the file in 'app/css/src/modules' and add the @import statement to style.scss